 In February 2011, Kate was nominated for “Breakthrough Performance” in the 2nd Annual Indie Soap Awards; and in March 2011 she won “Outstanding Lead Actress in Drama Series” in the 2011 LAweb Festival.
-In February 2012, Kate was honoured with the Best Actress (Drama) award at the 3rd Annual Indie Soap Awards in 2012, and again at the 5th Annual in 2014, now known as the Indie Series Awards.
+Kate was honoured with the Best Actress (Drama) award at the 3rd Annual Indie Soap Awards in 2012, and again at the 5th Annual in 2014, now known as the Indie Series Awards.

 as Nathan (season 3)

 has worked on both sides of the camera for 20 years.
 Early roles opposite Will Ferrell in Superstar and several popular TV commercials such as the Whiskas Temptations “cat crashes through walls” spot have kept Jonathan a working actor for the better part of this time.
 His favourite short film roles are the leads in Deportation at Breakfast, by Bob Barlen who recently wrote the animated film Escape From Planet Earth, and Broken Lines, a WWII drama where he played a US paratrooper who befriends a pacifist German soldier.
 On the production side, through his company mojopro Films, he has directed dance films and narrative shorts including the award-winning Your Ex-Lover is Dead which was the basis for his web series Clutch, and the 60′s conspiracy thriller ‘Sleep Clinic’.
 He has IMDB credits as cinematographer, editor and producer on several notable short films.
 After falling in love with the support and friendship among the international web series community, he is developing new online projects, including as a story editor on the Italian-produced series The Wakefield Variations.